Cats seem especially sensitive to the subtle energies of crystal therapy. Here’s what these beautiful healing tools can do for your feline friend.

 Using crystals around kitties

-When using crystal healing with cats, it is important to be centered, balanced and grounded, and to have a clear intention for the outcome you desire.
+When using crystal therapy with cats, it is important to be centered, balanced and grounded, and to have a clear intention for the outcome you desire.
 Negative thoughts, fears and imbalances may be transmitted to your cat via the crystals’ conductive energy.

-One of the best ways to use crystals is through hands-on healing.
+One of the best ways to use crystal therapy is through hands-on healing.
 This can be done by using either a predetermined crystal layout, or your own intuition.
 Hands-on healing takes time, but you can be much more precise about the area you’re working on, and the length of time during which you are directing the energy.
 You can also use crystal points, which are used to extract or channel in energy, and you’re there to witness the often rewarding reactions in your cat.

 - Place large heavy crystals in areas where your cat likes to hang out.
 They make gorgeous decorations as well as healing tools, and can be placed on tables, shelves and even windowsills.